30 Tools Every Apprentice Electrician Should Own

 The 30 Tools Every Apprentice Electrician Should Own

 Pliers are multipurpose tools that can be used for gripping, bending, and cutting.
-You absolutely need a variety of pliers if you want to make it as an electrician.
+You need various pliers if you want to make it as an electrician.

 1. Nine-Inch Pliers

 Nine-inch pliers are often a go-to tool.
 As their name suggests, nine-inch pliers are known for their nine-inch handles.
-This handle length gives you maximum leverage.
+The handle’s length gives you maximum leverage.
 Most electricians recommend having two sets on hand.

 2. Adjustable Pliers